Two from Mallapuram arrested in smuggling case after raids in multiple locations

 Was the Kerala Gold Smuggling plot hatched in Sivasankar’s home: Customs raids to ascertain

 A raid was carried out by the Customs as well at the flat where M Sivasankar, the former principal secretary to the Kerala Chief Minister used to reside.
-The Customs suspects that the the plan pertaining to the smuggling was hatched in this flat.
+The Customs suspects that the plan pertaining to the smuggling was hatched in this flat.

 It may be recalled that the Customs had questioned Sivasankar for nearly 9 hours at the Customs House.